Data Center Site Selection Explained

 Here are a few best practices when assessing the general accessibility of a potential data center site:

 Poor accessibility can lead to delays in the supply chain, increased operational costs, and difficulties in staffing the data center.
-In emergency situations, the inability to quickly transport necessary parts or personnel can result in prolonged downtime and significant financial losses.
+In emergencies, the inability to quickly transport necessary parts or personnel can result in prolonged downtime and significant financial losses.

 Our data center in Phoenix ticks all the boxes covered in this article.
 Schedule a personalized virtual tour of phoenixNAP's flagship data center to see what a well-situated facility looks like.